 When tragedy, disaster or injury strikes, the damages alone are cause for emotional and financial stress.
 Having to convince your obstinate insurance provider to be true to their end of the agreement should be the least of your worries.
 Your provider is probably already prepared for this and you probably lack the skills, time and resources to make any impact.

-If you have decided that bad faith is at play here, then you will need the backing of an experienced lawyer.
+If you have decided that bad faith is at play here, then you will need the backing of an experienced injury law firm.
 Let Ted A. Greve & Associates be your legal representatives in protecting your interests.
 Contact us today and lets us review your case at no cost to you.